shaunmclernon/adr-bootstrap/README.md

 Architectural Decision Record (ADRs) task generator

 Options:
- adr                            : Generate a new ADR readme index and graph. adr-new DECISON="new decision" : Generator a new decision record adr-graph (optional)           : Dynamically generic the visual graph of of the ADRs adr-readme (optional)          : Dynamically generate the ADR readme.
+ adr                             : Generate a new ADR index, graph and README.md adr-new DECISION="new decision" : Generate a new decision record adr-graph (optional)            : Dynamically generate the visual graph of the ADRs adr-readme (optional)           : Dynamically generate the ADR readme
 ```

 The first time, you call any of these commands, it will initialise the folder to store this decisions, currently; `doc/architecture/decisions`